 - Course thumbnail: it can be drawn by BitDegree team if you don’t have a suitable image;

-- Course description: the required word count is 300, but if you are a school teacher, you can contact BitDegree beforehand and our team can provide a description for you;
+- Course description: the required word count is 300, but if you are a university lecturer, you can contact BitDegree beforehand and our team can provide a description for you.
+This is necessary for “Public” courses, if you choose “Secret” or “By invitation only”, you won’t need to provide a description;

-- Course tags: provide your school name, school subject, and class grade/name: this will also help your students find the course via BitDegree search if they lose the link;
+- Course tags: provide your university name, subject, and class year/name: this will also help your students find the course via BitDegree search if they lose the link (they can only find it if it’s “Public”, “Secret” and “By Invitation Only” courses will not be found through search;

 - Requirements: if some supplies (like calculators) or prior knowledge (i.e. reading “Catcher in the Rye”) are needed for the course from the students, you can put them down here.
 Otherwise, type in “None”.